 Social media is great.
 It’s an excellent way to maintain contact with old friends.
 It’s an excellent place to get news before any TV station gets it.
 You can even follow Miller & Zois on Facebook.
 We are pretty cute, right?

 But it is a scary new world.
-How many times have you heard about someone getting fired or disciplined because of an ill-advised post or comment?
+How many times have you heard about someone gets fired or disciplined because of an ill-advised post or comment?
 How many politicians have resigned because they thought it was a good idea to send a “private” message to an intern?
 How many people have been arrested from a tip found on social media?

 Facebook and other forms of social media can also spell trouble for lawyers, too.
 In New Jersey, two attorneys were recently sanctioned for sending a Facebook friend request to another party.

 Facebook Stalking As Discovery

 If you want to get a good appreciation for the procedural posture, here is the case.
 The whole thing started with a personal injury case.
 An 18 year was doing push-ups in a fire department driveway.
 A police car pulled in and struck the man.
 As a result, he suffered a fractured femur and had to undergo a few different surgeries.
 He sued the police department, who is represented by attorneys Robertelli and Adamo.

 The attorneys ask their paralegal to take a look at Plaintiff’s Facebook page, which was open to the public.
 She saved information such as pictures, videos, and his comments on other people’s pages.
 The Plaintiff got wise and made his profile private.
 So Robertelli and Adamo ask the paralegal to send Plaintiff a friend request because, hey, random girl.
-All the while, Robertelli and Adamo are racking up information on the Plaintiff, including videos of him wrestling and partying, which they intend to use to impeach his claims of permanent injuries.
-So the parties show up to a deposition where Robertelli and Adamo ask how Plaintiff has been able to wrestle, party, and dance with such severe injuries.
+All the while, Robertelli, and Adamo are racking up information on the Plaintiff, including videos of him wrestling and partying, which they intend to use to impeach his claims of permanent injuries.
+So the parties show up to a deposition where Robertelli and Adamo ask how Plaintiff has wrestled, party, and dance with such severe injuries.

 Really, it is a defense lawyer’s dream scenario.
 Still, the case settled for $400,000.